 You are not troubling me and my time is available!
-I just did a webcast to America, which was fun, so I am relaxing at the keyboard.
+I just did a webcast, which was fun, so I am relaxing at the keyboard.

 I certainly believe we should be the salt in society, putting our ideas forward and not letting the enemy make all the running.
 It doesn't take too many people to make a difference.
 I read about one campaign, in Britain, where about 100 activists succeeded in getting a law changed.

 Once, when I was an editor, I kept getting press releases from "Friends Of The Earth" in a certain town.
 They made their presence felt.
 I found out that the "friends" involved consisted of one man on a pushbike!
 My joking title for the organisation is "The Fiends of The Earth," for they spread a lot of disinformation and promote the creature rather than the Creator.

 I voted UKIP, which promoted the Brexit deal for the UK to leave the EU, and have also done talks for them in the past, trying to train their activists and leaders how to communicate.I have also coached a hall full of 200 Conservative MPs who wanted to learn how to get their views out efficiently.